-20. Keep a pretty vase of fresh flowers on your dining room table.
+20. Keep a crystal vase of fresh flowers on your dining room table.

 21. Always wear your favorite perfume, even with pajamas.

 22. Read at least one book a month; better yet, more than one.

 23. Find your own style in hair, clothes, and life...and stick to it.

 24. Learn names of trees as they are everywhere, a calming backdrop to daily life.